sepfazeli/sepfazeli/README.md

 About Me:

 🎓 I'm a software developer with a passion for creating clean, efficient, and user-friendly applications.
 I studied Information Technology at York University, where I developed a strong foundation in programming languages, algorithms, and software engineering principles.
-Currently, I'm working as an iOS software engineer at RydUp, a ride-hailing app that aims to improve the transportation experience for users around the world.
+Currently, I'm working as an iOS software engineer at RydUp, a ride-sharingapp that aims to improve the transportation experience for users around the world.

 Skills: